pham-brian/springboot-activemq/README.md

 # springboot-activemq Create consumer to listen message from queue
 Change topic name in appicaltion.properties field active.topics

-Run springboot-activemq Producer to send message to queue with manually configuration for activemq in link:
+Call localhost:8080/message to send a random message to activemq server